mircea-mihail/tic-tac-bash/README.md

  This began as a small project for my Operating Systems course meant to recreate a game of Tic-Tac-Toe in the Bash terminal using ncurses.

- After finishing taking my first AI course I got inspired to put my knowledge to the test and implement a minimax algorithm in order to build an intelligent adversary to play against.
+ After finishing taking my first AI course I got inspired to put my knowledge to the test and implemented a minimax algorithm in order to build an intelligent adversary to play against.

  I also built an intuitive menu for the whole project, tying it all together.